messede-degod/SF-UI/other/nginx/README.md

 - Add the following location directives within the `server` block, (in the same order !).
 ```
 	location ~* .(png|ico|gif|jpg|jpeg|css|js|svg|html)$ {
-                # First attempt to serve request as file, then
-                # as directory, then fall back to displaying a 404.
                 try_files $uri $uri/ =404;
         }